HarisJavedskipq2022/TodoApp-Training/README.md

 # Todo-App

 It is based on the domain driven design (DDD) and has layered/clean architecture with different design patterns, OOP based application.
-King of Todo-apps.

 ## Acknowledgements

  - [Awesome Learning resources](https://dev-portal.carbonteq.com/docs/intro)